onap/doc/docs/guides/onap-user/design/service-distribution/index.rst

 **Steps**

 #.
-Sign in to SDC as Developer.
+Sign in to SDC as Designer.
 #.
 From the SDC HOME page, click CATALOG and search for the service.
+   It should read *Waiting For Distribution*.
 #.
 Select the service that is *Ready for Distribution*.

    |image2|